-Financial Assistance Plan (FAP): Payment is processed on the 25th of the month as specified in the contract.
+Pay As You Learn: Payment is processed on the 25th of the month as specified in the contract.
 If payment is not received on that date, the student is given a five (5) day grace period.
 At the end of the grace period, if payment or payment arrangements are not received, the student's account is placed on hold and the student is notified via e-mail that he/she has seven (7) days to respond with payment or payment arrangements.
-Failure to respond with payment or payment arrangements will result in withdrawal from the University.
+Failure to respond with payment or payment arrangements.
+Failure to respond with payment or payment arrangements.